DEATHWALKER'S GUIDE TO LIFE SEASON 3

 But perhaps a more appropriate question, given the premise of the book, would be, “If you had one last chance, what would you like your mother to tell you?”

-Given that the best grist for the book club mill are those that feature unique and complex characters, unique voices, plots that dance, and explore the big issues in life.
+Given that the best grist for the book club mill are those books that feature unique and complex characters, unique voices, plots that dance, and explore the big issues in life.
 That The Last Days of Joy is a top book club pick comes as no surprise.
 It’s a book that will lead to the heartiest of discussions.

 'After you died, I felt your presence for such a long time.
 In my darkest moments I used to feel you, like sunlight giving me strength.'